shirleyman/unity-scripts/README.md

 # unity-scripts
-A collection of handy Unity scripts.
+A collection of handy Unity scripts used to build Brain It On.

 ### AndroidPreloadSigning:
 * Autofill Android publishing settings.